keejelo/EasyDialogBox/README.md

 # Important flagname changes

-The "classflags" below has had their names changed due to naming ambiguity:
+The "classflags" below has had their names changed due to naming ambiguity and bugs:

 "<b>dlg-no-drag</b>" is now called "<b>dlg-disable-drag</b>"